What it means

 - Reality

 - Exhaustive audits often die in the handoff.
-The useful version produces a sequenced fix-list the team can execute.
+The useful version produces a ranked fix-list the team can execute.

 "AI visibility is only a content problem."